back to top

 Feedback and Reviews

-• Client Reviews: After completing a job, clients leave feedback and rate your performance.
+• Client Reviews: After completing a job, clients leave feedback and rate their performance.
 Good reviews help build your reputation on the platform.

 • Freelancer Reviews: You can also leave feedback for clients.